plgd-dev/doc/content/en/quickstart/device-to-device.md

     ```shell script
     ./ocfclient
     ```
+Now, the OCF Client is running on your PC to discover your device and so on.
+More information about full application sources can be found [here](https://github.com/plgd-dev/sdk/tree/v2/cmd/ocfclient).

+## How to use OCF Client example
-## Discover device on local network
+### Discover devices on local network

 To discover OCF devices (i.e. Cloud Server example), please follow below step:
 ```shell script
 #################### OCF Client for D2D ####################